3838438org/build-support/pkg/README.2.7.2.txt

       * Xorg binary is now installed as well, for use with the dummy, nested, or vnc drivers (experts only, not yet fully supported)
       * Improved support for Xi2 including sub-pixel resolution of valuators and smooth scrolling
       * Workaround a wine bug in mouse input
+      * Address a race condition at startup that affects tablets and VMWare users (#579)

 == Changes in 2.7.1 ==
   * All changes in 2.7.0 plus: